 - Organization roster

-- Name.# of three required officer positions: president, treasurer, and secondary leader
+- Name.# of three required officer positions: primary leader, treasurer, and secondary leader

 - Name.# of all members

-- Name.# of primary advisor and all co-advisors
+- Name.# of primary advisor and any co-advisors

 - Organization constitution